We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Human papillomavirus (HPV) is an infection that is passed between people through skin-to-skin contact.
-There are more than 100 varieties of HPV, but most emphasis is given to the 40 varieties that affect the genitals, mouth, or throat and that are passed through sexual contact.
+Human papillomavirus (HPV) is a viral infection that’s passed between people through skin-to-skin contact.
+There are over 100 varieties of HPV,

-According to the Centers for Disease Control and Infection (CDC), HPV is the most common sexually transmitted infection that affects both men and women.
-It’s so common that most sexually active people will get some variety of it at some point, even if they have few sexual partners (CDC).
+It’s so common that most sexually active people will get some variety of it at some point, even if they have few sexual partners.

 The types of HPV that cause warts are different from the types that cause cancer.
-As such, having genital warts caused by HPV does not mean that you will develop cancer.
+So, having genital warts caused by HPV doesn’t mean that you’ll develop cancer.